•Local writer Doug Grosjean will be at the Wood County District Public Library at 7 p.m. Feb. 21, 251 North Main St. Free.

 t Trendsetters Toastmasters meets the 2nd and 4th Monday of each month to improve communication skills, both speaking and listening.
 For meeting times and location call 419-536-9427.

-•VFW Post 5536 Ladies Auxiliary meets the 3rd Thursday of the month at their post home, 1032 Sylvania Ave.
+•VFW Post 5536 Ladies Auxiliary meets the third Thursday each month at the post home, 1032 Sylvania Ave.

 •Welcome Club of Northwest Ohio social group open to women new to the area or who want to make new friends.
 Needlework, card games, dining out, golf.
 Information: 419-531-5636.